FREQUENTLY ASKED QUESTIONS

 The Gottman Method — helping couples improve communication and strengthen their connection

-My work is always guided by a respect for your lived experience, your pace, and your capacity for healing.
-I integrate these approaches based on what best supports your goals, values, and personal process.
+My work is always guided by respect for your lived experience, your pace, and your capacity for healing.
+I'm deeply committed to creating an inclusive, affirming space for clients of all backgrounds, including LGBTQIA+ individuals and couples.

 -

-You can cancel your appointment online up to 24 hours in advance.
-Cancellations made with less than 24 hours' notice will be charged in full.
+You can cancel online up to 24 hours in advance.
+Cancellations made with less than 24 hours' notice are charged in full.

 -